Information about Manila

 There are two languages widely spoken in Manila, Filipino being the official first language and English as the second.
 As with the rest of the Philippines, most locals can understand and speak basic to intermediate English, so international travelers won’t have to worry about communication.

 Manila is an intricate mix of the old and new and of different cultures brought about by significant historical events that took place here.
 You will find here the oldest Chinatown in the world, century-old Spanish forts and churches, and highly globalized and modern districts.

 Unlike island and beach destinations in the Philippines, the capital can be best enjoyed any time of the year because of the many indoor and outdoor activities in Manila.

 Take advantage of the low season from June to August since flights and hotel prices will be cheaper during these months.
 However, be prepared for inclement weather at this time.

 Weather in Manila

-The wet season starts from June and goes all the way to October or December.
+The wet season starts in June and goes all the way to October, November, or December.

 Peak Season in Manila

 As soon as the calendar hits the -ber months, expect Manila to become crowded and busy.
-The entire Philippines is known to celebrate Christmas as early as September so wish to see festive lights and decors already being put up around the metro.
+The entire Philippines is known to celebrate Christmas as early as September, so don't be surprised to see festive lights and decor already being put up around the metro.
 Holiday season shopping is also popular here as crowds flock to malls, which usually hold months-long holiday sales.